Online Shopping Statistics for Savvy Consumers

 (BrightCove)

 Give us something fun and brightly colored and you’ve got our attention.
-Online shopping stats indicate that consumers love entertaining videos that show us how to use the product in question.
+Consumers love entertaining videos that show us how to use the product in question.
 Not only is this practical; it also shows us what the product looks like in real life and lets us imagine what it would be like if we had it in our hands.

 70% of teens on YouTube feel closer to influencers than they do to regular celebrities.